lucperkins/rust-graphql-juniper-actix-diesel-postgres/README.md

 # Rust + GraphQL + Juniper + Diesel + Postgres + Actix

-Yes, I know that this is a borderline absurd web stack for the ubiquitous TODO application but I had a *lot* of trouble getting this all to work and I'd love to spare you the trouble.
-So here's some boilerplate to get you up and running.
+Yes, I know that this is a borderline absurd web stack for the ubiquitous TODO application but I had a *lot* of trouble getting this all to work.
+I started using these things for a more ambitious project and I'd love to spare you the trouble.
+So here's some basic boilerplate to get you up and running.

 ## Components